This article originally appeared on VICE US.

-As a teenager in San Bernardino, California, Chingy Long fantasized about having kinky lesbian sex.
-She didn’t know many other queer people her age, and even fewer who shared her particular sexual interests.
-Long opened an account on the kink-focused social network FetLife the second she turned 18, where she met a woman who lived in Los Angeles.
+As a teenager, Chingy Long fantasized about having kinky lesbian sex.
+She grew up in San Bernardino, California where she only knew a few other queer people her age, and even fewer who shared her particular sexual interests.
+Long opened an account on the kink-focused social network FetLife the second she turned 18, and met an older woman who lived in Los Angeles.

 “I took the train from San Bernardino to LA that weekend to let her beat me, fuck me, pee on me, and taste me,” said Long in a phone interview.
 “We did really dirty things.”